-When you do not drink enough water, your electrolytes can be thrown off, which can result in cramping, Charlie horses, and difficulty concentrating.
-On the other hand, when you drink too much water, it can throw off your digestive juices and you’re not going to be able to digest minerals and vitamins from the foods that you’re eating.
+When you do not drink enough water, your electrolytes can be thrown off, which can result in muscle cramps, and difficulty concentrating.
+On the other hand, when you drink too much water, it can throw off your digestive juices and you’re not going to be able to absorb minerals and vitamins from the foods that you’re eating.
 Plus, you end up having to pee too often.
 It’s hard to drink too much water though… you would have to drink five or six gallons a day.
 As with everything, we need moderation and balance.

 In addition, there are tons of great coffee alternatives including herbal teas, matcha green tea, apples, yerba mate, coconut water, and warm water with lemon and Himalayan salt.
 Hopefully this helps you feel equipped and educated to make the healthiest decisions for your life, and start to feel better, sleep better, and have more energy.